 Reliability and Safety

-The third-generation Lexus RX came in 16th overall in the 2015 Driver Power customer satisfaction survey, with an 11th place finish in the reliability category.
-It's a strong sign for the RX when it comes to reliability - especially as the newer NX model managed an impressive 6th place overall in the same survey.
+The third-generation Lexus RX came in 6th overall in the 2016 Driver Power customer satisfaction survey, with an 1st place finish in the reliability category.
+It's a strong sign for the RX when it comes to reliability - especially with the older second-generation model still managing an impressive 10th place overall in the same survey.

-Lexus topped our manufacturer survey, and readers told us the brand's dealers are the best, too - so we expect the new RX to be a very good car to own.
+Lexus was second in our manufacturer survey, and readers told us the brand's dealers are the best, too - so we expect the new RX to be a very good car to own.

 The RX is packed with safety equipment, with adaptive cruise control, 10 airbags, lane keep assist, automatic high beams, sign recognition, a tiredness alert and a 360-degree parking camera system.